debops/debops/docs/ansible/roles/debops.cryptsetup/guides.rst

 Setup an encrypted loop device
 ------------------------------

-For testing purposes `loop devices`_ can be used to get started with this role.
+For testing purposes `loop devices`_ can be used to get started with this role (Note loop devices are not required, regular files also work).
 So lets create a loop device:

 .. code-block:: shell